Composition for Pufferfish Privacy

 \section{Background and Notation}

 We use $\universe$ as the set of all possible datasets, and $\data\in\universe$ to represent a specific dataset.
-For most of the paper, the dataset will be a table where rows are records and columns are attributes, except for Sections \ref{sec:discomposition} and \ref{sec:conditions}, whose results do not need $\data$ to have any particular structure.
+The dataset will be a table where rows are records and columns are attributes, except for Sections \ref{sec:discomposition} and \ref{sec:conditions}, whose results do not need $\data$ to have any particular structure.
 We use $\prior$ to represent a prior distribution over datasets (e.g., a distribution that an attacker may use to make inferences), and $\priorset$ for a set of prior distributions.
 We let $\Data$ denote a random variable over datasets, so that $\Pr[\Data=\data~|~\prior]$ is the probability of the data curator having the dataset $\data$ according to the prior distribution $\prior$.

-Protecting privacy requires a specification of what needs to be protected.
+Protecting privacy in the Pufferfish framework \cite{pufferfish} requires specifying what needs to be protected.
 A potential secret $\secret$ is a statement, such as ``Bob has cancer'', which should be protected from an attacker.
 That is, an attacker should have difficulty inferring whether $\secret$ is true or not.
 We use the notation \emph{$\secret(\data)=\text{true}$} to indicate that in dataset $\data$, secret $\secret$ is true.
-When potential secrets are specified in (mutually exclusive) pairs, like $(\secret_1,\secret_2)$, it means the goal is to prevent the attacker from figuring out whether $\secret_1$ is true or whether $\secret_2$ is true.
+When potential secrets are specified in (mutually exclusive) pairs, like $(\secret_1,\secret_2)$, it means the goal is to prevent the attacker from figuring out whether $\secret_1$ is true or whether $\secret_2$ is true \cite{pufferfish}.
 Similarly, specifying $(\secret,\neg\secret)$ as a pair means the goal is to prevent an attacker from learning whether or not $\secret$ is true.
-Let $\secretset$ denote a set of all pairs of potential secrets that a data curator wishes to protect.
+Let $\secretset$ denote a set of potential secret pairs that a data curator wishes to protect.

 A mechanism $\mech$ is a deterministic or randomized algorithm whose input is a confidential dataset $\data$ and whose output is supposed to be a privacy-preserving data product (e.g., data summaries, trained machine learning models, etc.).
 We let $\outp$ denote the output of a mechanism.
 The notation we use is summarized in Table \ref{tab:notation}.